EziamakaNV/Jumga/README.md

 ## API Endpoints

+### POST '/api/v1/seller'
-POST 'localhost:3000/api/v1/seller' - Creates a Seller Account. example Request Body {
+- Creates a Seller Account.
+example Request Body {
     "email": "five@test.com",
     "name": "sellerFive",
     "deliveryFee": 150
 }
 The Delivery fee is added upon creation.
+It can be whatever value.
 Dispatch Riders have been seeded and are automatically assigned to sellers.
 Merchandises for sale are also created for the sellers.
 All details are sent back in the response.
 Please take note of them, as they some of them are required going forward

+### POST '/api/v1/seller/activate'
-POST 'localhost:3000/api/v1/seller/activate' - This endpoint activates the seller. example Request Body: {
+- This endpoint activates the seller. example Request Body: {
     "sellerId": 1,
     "email": "test@gmail.com"